Person-0/AcWoC-bot/README.md

 # Commands

 Following commands are available with the discord bot.<br>
-Aliases only work for chat commands.
+> Note: Aliases are available only for chat commands.
+This is intentional, as it keeps the slash command menu clean and easy to navigate.

 - `ping`
   - Shows the time it takes (in milliseconds) for the bot to send a message to discord.